Reviews You Can Rely On

 Hardwood Performance

-To test hardwood performance, we conduct a similar 24-second stress test with a pre-weighed 1.5-cup cocktail of sand, rice, and Cheerios.
+To test hardwood performance, we conduct a similar 24-second stress test with a pre-weighed 1.5-cup cocktail of mixed debris.
 After each trial, we weigh the material collected and record performance data and first-hand impressions to help articulate why we recommend some vacuums over others.
-This is a very difficult test and very few vacuums get close to collecting the full 1.5 cups.

 Hardwood Performance Ratings